This indicator is currently being revised as new data is available.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

 Diabetes is a chronic metabolic disease; there are two different types.
 Type 1 diabetes is an autoimmune disease that often appears during childhood or adolescence.
 Type 2 diabetes is the body’s inability to properly use the insulin it produces.
-This type of diabetes – which could be avoided in many cases – is closely related to life style and can occur in people who are obese or who have insufficient physical activity.
+This type of diabetes – which could be avoided in many cases – is closely related to lifestyle and can occur in people who are obese or who have insufficient physical activity.
 A permanently high level of blood sugar can lead to cardiovascular diseases or in some cases to an early death.

-The indicator is based on the question 'Do you have a physical disability, a chronic illness or chronic disease diagnosed by a doctor?'
-The following diseases were mentioned: physical disability / asthma / type 1 diabetes / type 2 diabetes / hay fever / attention deficiency disorder with and without hyperactivity (ADHS or ADS) / other long-term illness.
+This indicator shows the share of 14- and 15-year-olds who reported that they had been diagnosed by a doctor with type 1 or 2 diabetes.
+It is based on the question: “Have you received any of the following diagnoses from a doctor?”.
+The following diseases were mentioned: physical disability / asthma / type 1 or 2 diabetes / hay fever / attention deficiency disorder with and without hyperactivity (ADHS or ADS) / myopia / coeliac disease / eating disorders (anorexia, bulimia, binge eating).
 The answer categories per illness were 'yes / no'.
-Only 14 to 15 year-olds were asked this question.
+14 to 15 year-olds were asked this question.
+The information is based on the assessment made by the adolescents themselves.

 Federal Office of Public Health FOPH